Skip to content

 ) -> None:

-Initialize a TxtinoutReader instance for working with SWAT model data.
+Create a TxtinoutReader instance for accessing SWAT+ model files.

 Args:

-path (str or Path): The path to the SWAT model folder.
+path (str or Path): Path to the `TxtInOut` folder, which must contain

 Raises:

-TypeError: If the provided path is not a string or Path object,
+TypeError: If the path is not a valid string or Path, or if the folder contains

 # check if path is a string or a path

-raise TypeError("path must be a string or os.PathLike object")
+raise TypeError('path must be a string or Path object')

 # check if folder exists